 6. Outdoor Safety

-A written test is administered at the end of the course with a minimum score of 70 required to successfully complete the course.
+A written test is administered at the end of the course with a minimum score of 70% required to successfully complete the course.
 Where possible, students are given a chance to live fire at a shooting range.
-Whether the student passes also depends on attitude and cooperation during the class.
+Whether the student passes also depends on attitude and cooperation during the class and the firearms handling.

-Each student who passes the course receives a Wyoming Hunter Education card which allows him or her to hunt in Wyoming and any other states with reciprocity to Wyoming.
+Each student who passes the course receives a temporary Wyoming HE certificate that is good for two weeks.
+After the two week time frame students must visit the Department web page and print off their permanent cards.
+These cards allow him or her to hunt in Wyoming and any other states with reciprocity to Wyoming.